V4Fire/Client/src/components/base/b-list/README.md

 #### setActive

-Activates an item by the specified value.
+Activates the item(s) by the specified value(s).
-If the component is switched to the `multiple` mode, the method can take a `Set` object to set multiple items.
+If the component is switched to the `multiple` mode, the method can take an iterable to set multiple items.

 ```typescript
 class Test extends iData {